DiRAC-Training/DiRAC-software-engineering/_episodes/00-software-lifecycle.md

 Solution (or product) requirements describe characteristics that a concrete solution or product must have to satisfy the stakeholder requirements.
 They fall into two key categories:

 - *Functional Requirements* focus on functions and features of a solution.
-For our software, building on our user requirements, e.g.
+For our software, building on our user requirements, e.g.:
   - SR1 (from UR1): statistical measures include mean average, minimum, maximum, and standard deviation of inflammation readings for each patient for each day of a trial.
   - SR2 (from UR2): generate a textual representation of statistics that can be imported into auditing documents.
 - *Non-functional Requirements* focus on *how* the behaviour of a solution is expressed or constrained, e.g. performance, security, usability, or portability.
 These are also known as *quality of service* requirements.
 For our project, e.g.: